A Supersymmetric Extension of Axionic Electrodynamics: From Axions and Photons to Axinos and Photinos: Action in component fields and the particles Masses

 After some calculations, replacing (\ref{axion}) and (\ref{axioncomplejo}) into the different terms of (\ref{axiondinamicaction}), and assuming $m_a$ and $f$ to be real, we arrive at the component-field action.
 The Lagrange equations of motion for the auxiliary fields read

-Then, in order to extract information about the particle that we shall identify with the axion, one should bear in mind that the component field $a(x)$ that we are dealing with is a complex entity.
-Thus, the axion degrees of freedom constitute just part of it.
-Therefore, if $a=\alpha+i\beta$, $a^*=\alpha-i\beta$,
+Then, in order to extract information on the particle that we shall identify with the axion, one should bear in mind that the component field $a(x)$ that we are dealing with is complex and the axion degrees of freedom are described by the real or the imaginary part of $a(x)$.
+With $a=\alpha+i\beta$, $a^*=\alpha-i\beta$, we obtain

-where we identify $\beta$ with the proper (pseudoscalar) axion field, as we recover the Peccei-Quinn term that couples the axion to electromagnetism.
+We then identify $\beta$ with the proper (pseudoscalar) axion field, as this is the choice that reproduces the Peccei-Quinn term coupling the axion to the photon.
 It can be proven that $\tilde{F}^{\mu\nu} F_{\mu\nu}$ is a pseudoscalar.
 Therefore, $\beta(x)$ must be a pseudoscalar in order to have a scalar action.
 This identifies the real axion with $\beta(x)$.
+Interestingly, the coupling term $\alpha F^{\mu\nu} F_{\mu\nu}$, which naturally arises here from supersymmetry, was already predicted in \cite{Ballou_2015}.
 The last non-polynomial term in the action is uncommon in QED.
-It appears precisely when one imposes the field equation for the auxiliary field $d(x)$.
-As a matter of fact, one could expand it in powers of $g^{a\gamma}\alpha(x)$ and safely eliminate the denominator, based on the assumption that one is not compelled to take into account third-order terms in $g^{a\gamma}$, since, regardless of the origin of the axion, $g^{a\gamma}$ is very small (at least of order $10^{-10}$ GeV ), in line with what is accepted in the literature (see Sec.
+It appears precisely when one makes use of the field equation for the auxiliary field $d(x)$ and replaces it in the action.
+As a matter of fact, one could expand the denominator of the non-polynomial term in powers of $g^{a\gamma}\alpha(x)$ and eliminate the non-polynomial character of the interaction.
+This is based on the assumption that one is not compelled to take into account third-order terms in $g^{a\gamma}$, since, regardless of the origin of the axion, $g^{a\gamma}$ is very small (at least of order $10^{-10}$ GeV ), in line with what is accepted in the literature (see Sec.
 90 (Axions and Other Similar Particles) in \cite{navas}).
+We may say that we are considering the weak field regime of the a-field.